If the posterior arch of C1 is large, drill through the posterior arch into the lateral mass of C1 under fluoroscopic guidance.

 The starting hole should be in the midplane of the lateral mass mediolaterally.

-After dissecting the C2 nerve root caudally, as described in the exposure, drill a starting hole in the lateral mass of C1 with a burr.
+After dissecting the C2 nerve root caudally, as described in Posterior access to the occipitocervical spine (C0–C2), drill a starting hole in the lateral mass of C1 with a burr.

 Drill into the lateral mass with a handheld drill under fluoroscopy using the same trajectory as for the posterior arch screw.